skiplang/skip/docs/overview/functions.md

 }
 ```

-The variable `y` is introduced without specifying it's type; the types of local variables are inferred and rarely
+The variable `y` is introduced without specifying its type; the types of local variables are inferred and rarely
  need to be explicitly specified.

 ## Expression Sequences